shirish93/shirish93.github.io/_posts/2024-02-16-engineering-and-fermentation.md

 image: "assets/images/kimchi.jpg"
 ---

 For a software engineer, technical expertise is clearly of the highest importance.
 However, their attitude towards problem solving can significantly shape how they get their everyday tasks accomplished too.
 Through a hobby of mine I've discovered an unexpected wellspring of professional growth.
 Fermentation.
-This seemingly random hobby has become a secret weapon, helping me nurture skills relevant to my engineering career.
+This seemingly random hobby has become a secret weapon, helping me hone skills relevant to my engineering career.

 **Lessons from the Unknown:**